dwdas9/home/articles/Spark-DataBricks/2_Databricks_Concepts.md

   - **Job:** When things don't need any interaction.
 To run jobs.

 - And two modes of clusters
-  - **Standard(Multi-mode):** THis is the default mode.
-Has at-least two VMS - one master, one worker.
+  - **Standard/Multi-Node:** THis is the default mode.
+1 Driver + Multiple Worker Nodes.
-  - **Single node:** Low cost.
-Only one node.
-Say for some curious student.
+  - **Single node:** 1-Drive.
+No Worker.
+Driver works as both driver and worker.
+For light work load.

 - Runtime has three versions
   - **Standard:** Normal spark and normal stuff.